cauli/TwineJson/README.md

 ## Planned Features

-- Smarter cyclic detection
+- Building clean, indented JSON (almost there!)
-- Building clean, indented JSON
+- Smarter cyclic detection (Detect only Passage<-(nPassages)->Passage that would cause an infinite JSON)
 - Building minified JSON
 - Automate JSON validation
 - Write "How to use it"